Technological Change (in my life) part-2

 The following was partly inspired by the book Thank You for Being Late

-- Everyone has heard the apocryphal story about the king who was so grateful for the game of chess, that he offered the inventor any reward
+- Everyone has heard the (apocryphal) story about the king who was so grateful for the game of chess, that he offered the

-- Realizing that the reward would break the bank, the king has the inventor killed (or so the story is told)
+- Realizing that the reward would break the bank, the king has the inventor killed (causing nerds to remain quiet ever since)

 The Integrated Circuit (chip)

-- The integrated circuit (chip) was first conceived and implemented by two different people working at competing companies:
+- The 'integrated circuit' was first conceived and implemented by two different people working at competing companies: